cwshugg/cwshugg.github.io/_posts/2023-10-29-keyboard-corne-build-1/1_intro.md

 ![A GIF of me pressing the switch up and down with my finger](/images/posts/2023-10-29-keyboard-corne-build-1/switches_demo.gif)

-As for the keycaps, I found a nice set of PCB caps on Amazon and laid them out in a first-attempt pattern:
+As for the keycaps, I found a nice set of PBT caps on Amazon and laid them out in a first-attempt pattern:

 ![My first attempt at a layout for my keyboard, using keycaps laid out on a